 Dana March, Editor-in-Chief, is an Assistant Professor in the Department of Epidemiology at Columbia’s Mailman School of Public Health.
 Her research addresses the ways in which our social lives and where we live shape population health and how we respond to interventions.
-She has particular interests in racial/ethnic and socioeconomic inequalities in health and the mental and physical effects of large-scale social change, with projects in the United States, the United Kingdom, and China.
+She has particular interests in urbanization and the social fault lines of health, like race and class, with projects in the United States, the United Kingdom, and China.
 She also directs the Communicating Health and Epidemiology Fellowship of the2x2project, which trains future public health science communicators.
 March received her Ph.D. in epidemiology with distinction from Columbia University in 2010.
 Her academic publications have addressed approaches to conceptualizing the social environment for scientific research, the intersection of physical and mental health, priorities for global mental health research, and the intellectual history of epidemiology.
 March has written for Newsweek and her work has been featured in Scientific American.
 She is a 2014-15 Op-Ed Project Public Voices Fellow at Columbia University Medical Center.
 Follow her on Twitter @Dana_March.
 Email her at email@example.com.

 Jordan Lite is a writer and journalist specializing in health.
 Jordan has served as an editor for the 2×2 project and currently trains our Fellows in a core course on writing for the public.
 She spent five years covering medicine for the New York Daily News, and prior to that was a general assignment reporter for the Associated Press, first in Des Moines and then San Francisco.
 Jordan also was the lead writer for Scientific American’s first news blog, 60-Second Science.
 Her freelance work has been published in Newsweek, The Nation, Prevention, SELF, Scientific American MIND, Psychology Today, Miller-McCune (now Pacific Standard), Wired News, GOOD and iVillage, among other publications.
 Jordan holds an A.B. with honors in biomedical ethics from Brown University, and received her M.P.H. in Sociomedical Sciences in 2013 from the Mailman School of Public Health.
 Follow her on Twitter @jordanlite.
 Email her at email@example.com.